christrees/christrees.github.com/docs/resume201804-cat9.md

 [Digital Rebar](https://rackn.com/rebar/) from [Rackn](https://rackn.com) Chief Solutions Architect [Shane Gibson](https://www.linkedin.com/in/sygibson/) founder and CEO [Rob Hirschfeld](https://www.linkedin.com/in/rhirschfeld/)

 #### Researching automated infrastructure deployment and USDA broadband efforts for small rural communities.
-In reality, the efforts with various state and federal investments have never really been with the time.
-But like this resume project effort, it has core documentational processes I feel are fundamental to successful practices.
+In reality, the efforts with various state and federal investments have a low probablity of success.
+But like a resume, the grant documentational processes may expose an oppertunity hidden behind problems the grants are intended to fund.

 #### Researching building Blockchain foundations for Edge Communities.
 [Grundy Center Electric Co-Op Building](https://miningstore.com/case-study/biostar-solar-farm-bitcave-4-2/) Deployment for [The Mining Store](https://miningstore.com/).
 My personal test site for progress [melrose site - test.cat9.com](https://test.cat9.com/)